 - Your brother or sister, nephew or niece, grandson or granddaughter, if he or she is an orphan, under 18 years of age and not married or in a common-law relationship

 - Any other person with whom you have family relationship if you do not have a spouse, son, daughter, mother, father, brother, sister, grandfather, grandmother, uncle, aunt, niece or nephew who is a Canadian citizen, registered Indian or permanent resident or whom you may sponsor.
 If you believe you are in this situation, contact the Citizenship and Immigration Canada Call Centre.

 Who is a dependent child?

-Dependent children may be your own children or those of the person you are sponsoring.
+For sponsorship purposes, a dependent child may be your own child or those of the person you are sponsoring.
 According to Citizenship and Immigration Canada, they must:

 Many settlement agencies can help you with your sponsorship application.
 To find help in your area, go to Services Near Me.

 - Application to sponsor adopted children and other relatives living outside of Canada - Information and forms for sponsoring a close family member for immigration to Canada.
 From Citizenship and Immigration Canada.